jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 	You should now have:
 	\<JASP\>\jasp-desktop

+	Also make sure to download all the submodules for jasp by running:
+	`git submodule init && git submodule update`

 2. Clone some third party binaries, boost and used R-packages  from **jasp-required-files** repository on GitHub.
 	From the \<JASP\> root folder in a terminal, type: